 DailyBhutan interviewed Mrs Tandin Wangmo, the vendor who sells puff rice, local rice and buckwheat flour about the revenue she was making in a month.
 She shared that she earns an average income of Nu.
 20000 in a week.
 She was proud that she was making more money than some of the civil servants and spending less on the necessary utilities compared to the urbanites.

-One the other hand while living with Coronavirus in ‘new normal’ times, many Bhutanese who are affected by pandemic has switched into farming.
+On the other hand, while living with Coronavirus in ‘new normal’ times, many Bhutanese who are affected by the pandemic has switched into farming.
 Young youths are encouraged to take up agricultural initiatives supported by various stakeholders through the Loden-UNDP COVID-19 Response Fund support, to make a difference in this moment of crisis and gain food stability in Bhutan.

 Numerous tour operators have employed their staff in vegetable cultivation on their private land.
-Few teams have built a greenhouse and a nursery and the good news after hardship is that some has even started to harvest the vegetable and is sold at centennial Farmers Market.
+Few teams have built a greenhouse and a nursery and the good news after hardship is that some has even started to harvest the vegetable and is sold at the Centennial Farmers Market.